Aulig/CClicker/Readme.md

 This fork removes the agent package which seems to have been responsible for the injecting into other JVM processes.
 Because of that it should be compatible with Java 9+ now.
 However, not all references to the agent code have been removed, so there's some unnecessary stuff left still.
 Also fixed a small bug which made it always show the default settings instead of the loaded ones.

+NOW HARDCODED VALUES -> see clickerthread.java because it kept breaking

 Build a jar with
 mvn clean compile assembly:single